RICS Homebuyer Survey and Valuation

 Are you buying or selling a home?

-The RICS HomeBuyer Report has been designed with you in mind and is now available with fees starting from under £200, can you afford not to have a survey?
+The RICS HomeBuyer Report has been designed with you in mind and is available for a few hundred pounds, can you afford not to have a survey?

 The RICS HomeBuyer Report has a crisp, modern appearance and is designed to be easy on the eye as well as simple to read and understand.

-of condition ratings and the surveyor's overall opinion of
+- Summary of condition ratings and the surveyor's overall opinion of the property

 - Features of the property